Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Honorifics

 Used to express respect for the other party.
-It is usually used for superiors, clients, elders, or in formal occasions.
+It is typically used for superiors, clients, elders, or in formal occasions.

 Honorifics include respectful verbs (for example: 行く=いらっしゃる, 見る=ご覧になる) as well as other forms of expression.

-Used when expressing respect for others, for example: The president will be attending the meeting.
+Used when expressing respect for others, for example: The president will attend the meeting.
 Used when expressing respect for others, making the text appear more formal and respectful.

 Humble Language